Minnesota: Regional

 In addition to the city and county levels of government found in the United States, Minnesota has other entities that provide governmental oversight and planning.
 Regional development commissions (RDCs) provide technical assistance to local governments in the broad multi-county areas of the state.
 Along with this Metropolitan Planning Organizations (MPOs), such as the Metropolitan Council, provide planning and oversight of land use actions in metropolitan areas.
 Many lakes and rivers are overseen by watershed districts and soil and water conservation districts.

 Federal

 Minnesota's United States senators are Democrats Amy Klobuchar and Tina Smith.
-The state has eight congressional districts; they are represented by Brad Finstad (1st district; R), Angie Craig (2nd; DFL), Dean Phillips (3rd; DFL), Betty McCollum (4th; DFL), Ilhan Omar (5th; DFL), Tom Emmer (6th; R), Michelle Fischbach (7th; R), and Pete Stauber (8th; R).
+The state has eight congressional districts; they are represented by Brad Finstad (1st district; R), Angie Craig (2nd; DFL), Kelly Morrison (3rd; DFL), Betty McCollum (4th; DFL), Ilhan Omar (5th; DFL), Tom Emmer (6th; R), Michelle Fischbach (7th; R), and Pete Stauber (8th; R).

 Federal court cases are heard in the United States District Court for the District of Minnesota, in Minneapolis, St. Paul, Duluth, and Fergus Falls.
 Appeals are heard by the Eighth Circuit Court of Appeals in St. Louis, Missouri and St. Paul.